Frequently Asked Questions:

 Am I required to rent a commissary kitchen?

 A. It depends.
-If your mobile food unit can meet the new commissary kitchen exemption guidelines (based on a state law that we helped pass), then you can request to be exempted from this state food code requirement.
-We can assist our members with this process.
+If your mobile food unit can meet the commissary kitchen exemption guidelines (based on a state law that we helped originate and pass), then you can request to be exempted from this state food code requirement.
+Our Member Resources can help members with this process.

 Can I sell beer, wine, liquor from my mobile?